saikiranmadimi/intro2/python/final_projecto.md

 Part II: (we haven't learned this yet)
 Use interactive forms to allow the viewer of the website to select what they would like to see from the data set.

-Work with a partner on the project.
-Look at your partner's websites before you commit to a partner!
+Work with a partner in the same class period on the project.